virangdoshi/geoip-api/README.md

 ![travis-ci](https://travis-ci.org/shopping24/geoip-dbip-rest-api.svg)

 This project leverages a simple Java webapp that acts as a wrapper around the [db-ip.com geoip databases](https://db-ip.com/db/).
-The database is available at different levels of details (depends on how muc you spend).
+The database is available at different levels of details (depends on how much you spend).
 The basic databases are available for free.
 Compared to other geoip services we considered the [db-ip.com geoip databases](https://db-ip.com/db/) very accurate and complete.